Defining in-house marketing

 Nowadays it’s not just about money.
 Ambitious candidates want to add value to their careers by having the opportunity to develop their capabilities.

 The culture in different companies can vary from the highly negative and toxic, to the incredibly positive and vibrant, almost to the point of it being tangible.
 Good people don’t want to stick around, working in a negative culture for too long.
 Good people don’t need to be motivated; they already are.
 They want to work with people who are like them.
-Collaborative people willing to share with and learn from and inspire each other.
+Collaborative people who are willing to share with and learn from and inspire each other.
 Great values can drive the behaviours, which can propel your business forward.

 Being able to offer a ‘values-driven culture ‘can help you to attract career-focused high-quality job candidates.